Skip to main content

 CHEM 410-2 – Physical Organic Chemistry II

 This course will focus on modern topics in physical organic chemistry, emphasizing the relationship between structure and reactivity.
-Topics to be covered include orbital symmetry and reactivity, energy surfaces and Marcus theory, single-electron transfer reactions, solvent effects, nucleophilic and electrophilic reactivity, photochemistry and photocatalysis, organic electronic materials.
+Topics to be covered include orbital symmetry and reactivity, energy surfaces and Marcus theory, single-electron transfer reactions, solvent effects, nucleophilic and electrophilic reactivity, radical reactions, spin dynamics, photochemistry and photocatalysis, organic electronic materials, and organic materials for quantum information applications.

 CHEM 411-0 – Organic Spectroscopy